 8. Applications for membership shall be made either online via the ClubSpark system or on the prescribed form and submitted to the Executive Committee, along with the appropriate subscription payment, for approval by majority vote.
 Members shall not be entitled to any of the privileges of membership until the subscription is paid.
 Where the Executive Committee declines an application then any subscriptions paid will be refunded in full.

 9. SUBSCRIPTIONS.
-The subscriptions shall be as follows:
+The subscriptions from 1st April 2024 shall be as follows:

 a) All ages stated are as at 1 January at the start of the year.